garrandall/popular-music-data/tracks/mad-izm-channel-live.md

 Izm is smellin', like I ain't even tellin'
 Channel one two, I'm smashin' the law
 Channel three, I make a run to the store
-Channel four leave the store with the Phillie 'cause I...
-Spark the izm, I'm off to Channel Live
+Channel four leave the store with the Phillie 'cause I Spark the izm, I'm off to Channel Live